Morridev0/Morridev0/README.md

 ## 📌 About Me

-I'm a junior software developer interested in creating videogames, apps and mods for a living. 👾
+I'm a full-stack junior software developer interested in creating videogames, apps and mods for a living. 👾

 - 🎓 Academic background: University degree in English Studies - Higher Vocational Qualification in Cross Platform Application Development
 - 🌱 Learning: Godot 4 - GDScript